Nuvalence/blog-gradio-example/README.md

-# Gradio Hello World Example
+# Gradio Example Dev Container

 Gradio is the fastest way to demo your machine learning model with a friendly web interface so that anyone can use it, anywhere!
 This repository contains a simple application and dev container to help you get started.